-(vi) You may only hunt covotes and skunks from 1⁄2 hour before legal sunrise until legal sunset, from September 1 through the last day of February, on designated areas of the refuge.

-(vii) You may only hunt crows during the State-designated crow seasons, which occur between September 1 and the last day of February, on designated areas of the refuge.

-(3) Big game hunting.
-We allow hunting of white-tailed deer on designated areas of the refuge subject to the following condition: The conditions set forth at paragraphs (j)(1)(i) through (v) of this section apply.

-(4) Sport fishing.
-We allow sport fishing on designated areas of the refuge during daylight hours subject to the

-(i) The condition set forth at paragraph (j)(1)(iv) of this section applies.

-- (ii) We prohibit the taking of any turtle, frog, leech, minnow, crayfish, and mussel (clam) species by any method on the refuge (see § 27.21 of this chapter). - (k) Minnesota Valley Wetland Management District-(1) Migratory game bird hunting.
-We allow hunting of migratory game birds throughout the district subject to the following conditions: - (i) Hunters must dismantle hunting blinds, platforms, and ladders made from natural vegetation at the end of each day. - (ii) You must remove all boats, decoys, blind materials, stands, platforms, and other personal property brought onto the district at the end of each day (see §§ 27.93 and 27.94 of this chapter). - (iii) We allow the use of dogs while hunting, provided the dog is under the immediate control of the hunter at all times - (2) Upland game hunting.
-We allow upland game hunting throughout the district subject to the following conditions:
+- (vi) You may only hunt coyotes and skunks from 1⁄2 hour before legal sunrise until legal sunset, from September 1 through the last day of February, on designated areas of the refuge. - (vii) You may only hunt crows during the State-designated crow seasons, which occur between September 1 and the last day of February, on designated areas of the refuge. - (3) Big game hunting.
+We allow hunting of white-tailed deer on designated areas of the refuge subject to the following condition: The conditions set forth at paragraphs (j)(1)(i) through (v) of this section apply. - (4) Sport fishing.
+We allow sport fishing on designated areas of the refuge during daylight hours subject to the following conditions: - (i) The condition set forth at paragraph (j)(1)(iv) of this section applies. - (ii) We prohibit the taking of any turtle, frog, leech, minnow, crayfish, and mussel (clam) species by any method on the refuge (see §27.21 of this chapter). - (k) Minnesota Valley Wetland Management District--(1) Migratory game bird hunting.
+We allow hunting of migratory game birds throughout the district subject to the following conditions: - (i) Hunters must dismantle hunting blinds, platforms, and ladders made from natural vegetation at the end of each day. - (ii) You must remove all boats, decoys, blind materials, stands, platforms, and other personal property brought onto the district at the end of each day (see §§27.93 and 27.94 of this chapter). - (iii) We allow the use of dogs while hunting, provided the dog is under the immediate control of the hunter at all times.